-(i) Over due balances on loans to banks / customers are segmented into four categories as described in note 3.3.5.
+- (i) Over due balances on loans to banks / customers are segmented into five categories as described in note 3.3.5.
 The percentage of provision created on such over due balances are as per guidelines issued by DAB and reflects the range of default probabilities defined for each category.
-This means that, in principle, exposures migrate between classes as the assessment of their probability of default changes.

-(ii) Exposure at default is based on the amounts, the Bank expects to be owed at the time of default.
-For example, for a loan this is the face value.
-For a commitment, the Bank includes any amount already drawn plus the further amount that may have been drawn by the time of default, should it occur.

-(iii) Loss given default or loss severity represents the Bank's expectation of the extent of loss on a claim should default occur.
+This means that, in principle, exposures migrate between classes as the assessment of their probability of default changes. - (ii) Exposure at default is based on the amounts, the Bank expects to be owed at the time of default.
+For example, for a loan this is the face value. - (iii) Loss given default or loss severity represents the Bank's expectation of the extent of loss on a claim should default occur.
 It is expressed as percentage loss per unit of exposure and typically varies by type of counterparty, type and seniority of claim and availability of collateral or other credit mitigation.

-(b) Other than loans and advances to banks and customers
+Other than loans and advances to banks and customers